-Specifies the location of your temporary directory, for example, C:\my_temp_dir.
+Specifies the location of your temporary directory, for example, C:my_temp_dir.

 This command can only set the path to an existing directory location.
-You need to create the directory before using this command.
+You must create the directory before using this command.

-To clear the setting and revert to the default system directory, enter set dtsl-temporary-directory "".
+To clear the setting and revert to the default system directory, enter set dtsl-temporarydirectory "".

-You can also use the DS-5 Preferences dialog to set trace data temporary directory.
+You can also use the Arm DS Preferences dialog to set trace data temporary directory.
 To do this:

-- 1. From the DS-5 menu, select Window > Preferences. - 2.
-Browse to DS-5 > Debugger > Trace. - 3.
+- 1. From the Arm DS menu, select Window > Preferences. - 2.
+Browse to Arm DS > Debugger > Trace. - 3.
 Select the Use custom directory for temporary trace data files option. - 4.
 Enter or Browse the path to your temporary directory.

+'''
-set dtsl-temporary-directory C:\my_temp_dir \my_temp_dir.

-Set DTSL temporary directory path as C:
+set dtsl-temporary-directory C:\my_temp_dir # Set DTSL temporary directory path as

+C:\my_temp_dir.

+'''

-1.3.142 set elf cache-uninitialized-sections
+1.3.127 set elf cache-uninitialized-sections